ruslanmv/ruslanmv.github.io/_posts/2020-09-26-How-to-work-with-AWS-Step-Functions.md

 ---

-# How to work with AWS Step Functions

 In this blog post, I will discuss how to get start with **AWS Step Functions**.
 Why use it and how to use it.

 **AWS Step Functions** is a low-code, visual workflow service that developers use to build distributed applications, automate IT and business processes, and build data and machine learning pipelines using AWS services.